In 2012 Google changed the way Exact and Phrase match worked in Google AdWords (now known as Google Ads)

-If you've logged into your Google AdWords account recently, you may well have seen this message at the top of the screen:
+If you've logged into your Google Ads account recently, you may well have seen this message at the top of the screen:

 The short version of this is that Google is changing the way Exact match and Phrase match keyword options operate.